dotpep/microservices-communication/README.md

 - Cluster is
 - Node is
-    - Node port (3xxxx:80) 3xxxx is internal, 80 is external
+    - Node port (3xxxx:80) 3xxxx is internal, 80 is external (3xxxx will be generated)
 - Pod is Container Service (like our Platform Service Container) with (80:666)
 - Port mapping is
     - Cluster IP